infrahq/infra/README.md

 ### Configuring Infra

-This example confiruation uses Okta and grants the "Everyone" group read-only access to the default namespace.
+This example configuration uses Okta and grants the "Everyone" group read-only access to the default namespace.
 You will need:

 * Okta domain
 * Okta client ID